kevinjamotte/wikipedia_scraper/README.md

 # Country Leaders API Scraper 🌍💼

-Welcome to the **Country Leaders API Scraper** project!
+Welcome to the **Country Leaders API Scraper** project from BeCode!
 This Python script allows you to scrape data from the public **Country Leaders API** to retrieve information about world leaders, their countries, and more. 🇺🇳✨
+The file named wikipedia_scraper.ipynb contains exercise instructions, while the leaders_per_country.json is an example of output file

 ---